geoserver/geoserver/doc/en/user/source/styling/ysld/reference/featurestyles.rst

 First match
 ~~~~~~~~~~~

-Given a style that has many rules with distinct outcomes, it may be advantageous to employ ``x-firstMatch`` so as to improve rendering efficiency and simplify those rules.
+Given a style that has many rules with distinct outcomes, it may be advantageous to employ ``x-ruleEvaluation: first`` so as to improve rendering efficiency and simplify those rules.

 This first example shows the standard way of creating rules for a dataset.
 There are villages, towns, and cities (``type = 'village'``, ``type = 'town'`` or ``type = 'city'``) and they have an ``industry`` which could be either ``fishing`` or other values.